epfl-lara/cs550/README.md

 | 14   | Thu | 22.12.2022 | 15:15 | GRA330 | Presentations | Project Presentations |
 |      |     |            | 17:15 | GRA330 | Presentations | Project Presentations |
 |      | Fri | 23.12.2022 | 13:15 | INR219 | Presentations | Project Presentations |

+You are welcome to submit your final project (report and code) by the end of the semester.
+We will start grading on 9 January 2023.